tarantool/doc/doc/contributing/docs/images.rst

 Note that illustrations should complement the text, not replace it.
 Even with an image, the text should be enough for readers to understand the topic.

 Don't overuse images: they are harder to support than text.
-Use them only if the profit is obvious.
+Use them only if they bring an obvious benefit.

 Diagrams
 --------